Post by Still Standing Contributor Jessi Snapp of Luminous Light Studio

 It is tough to listen to people complain about their living children because I would have done anything to have those “problems” in my life.
 Listening to these petty complaints makes me want to beat my head against the wall.
 But instead, I usually laugh hysterically at the idea that you think it’s a real “problem.”

 And what’s more – I will probably never truly empathize with your poop stories or sleepless nights.
 I know motherhood can be tough, but it will never compare to mothering a child who is no longer here.

 I hate making small talk.
 I avoid it as much as possible.
 I know how it goes.
-Eventually, you will regret striking up the conversation once you ask me how many children I have.
-Because I am not going to lie to you just to make you feel comfortable.
+Eventually, you will regret striking up the conversation once you ask me how many children I have because I am not going to lie to you to make you feel comfortable.
 I will tell you that I have a child, but he died.
-It will be completely rehearsed and forced – but it will still fall from my lips.
+It will be wholly rehearsed and forced – but it will still fall from my lips.

 I am sorry I lost him but not sorry I had him.
 I know people often look at me with pity in their eyes when they hear that I’ve lost a child.
 But please don’t think that this means I regret having him be a part of my life.
 You see, he was one of my greatest blessings.
 I am not sorry that he was a part of our family.
 And I would do it all over again even knowing the outcome.
 Because I love him that much and I am grateful for our time together.

 *Thank you to the group of beautiful grieving mothers who shared their confessions with me for this article.